 Make this Halloween memorable by throwing the best pet Halloween party on the block.
 And what party is complete without some games?
 From a new take on the classic bobbing for apples to a game that puts the emphasis on the trick in trick-or-treating, there are plenty of Halloween party games for dogs and cats to enjoy.

-When considering games for pets at your party, choose games that pets can participate in alone—and games where parents can participate as well.
-Playing games is a great way to keep your human, and four-legged party guests, entertained.
+When considering games for pets at your party, don’t forget to choose some games in which parents can participate as well.
+Playing games is a great way to keep your all your guests—both two- and four-legged—entertained.

-Bobbing for Crunchies
+Bobbing for Treats

-Bobbing for apples is one of the most popular Halloween games ever played.
-This version created specifically for dogs requires dog bowls, Halo’s Peanut ‘n Pumpkin Dog Treats, and The Honest Kitchen Bone Broth with Turmeric.
-Stock up on enough dog bowls for every pup that wants to play.
+Bobbing for apples is one of the most popular Halloween party games ever played.
+This version created specifically for dogs requires dog bowls, Grandma Lucy’s Organic Pumpkin Dog Treats and The Honest Kitchen Bone Broth with Turmeric.
+Stock up on enough dog bowls for every pup who wants to play.
 Fill each bowl with bone broth.
-Drop the crunchy dog treats in the broth just before it’s time to play.
+Drop the dog treats in the broth just before it’s time to play.
 Place each dog in front of their bowl, then let them bob for treats.
 First dog to eat all their treats wins.

 A Hunt for Hounds

-Trick & Treat
+Trick for a Treat